Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 - Summarize key findings and takeaways
 - Define functions to:
     - Split the data to explore on the training data set
-    - Run univariate, bivariate, and multivariate visulaizations for how features interact with each other and the target, logerror
+    - Run univariate, bivariate, and multivariate visualizations for how features interact with each other and the target, logerror
     - Use clustering to further determine features driving log error and engineer new features as discovered
 - All functions to explore the data are included in [explore.py](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/explore.py)